prenots/cloudrexx/modules/FavoriteList/readme.md

 |------------------------------|
 | /cadmin/FavoriteList/Catalog |

-Lists are the collections (container) of Favorites, they're mainly auto-generated.
+Lists are collections (container) of Favorites, they're mainly auto-generated.
-If you want, you can add your own collection (click "Add" button).
+A collection can be added manually by clicking the "Add" button.

-They're auto-deleted if the session (user session who created the list) is going to be destroyed.
+They're also auto-deleted if the session (user session who created the list) is going to be destroyed.
 Thus we can ensure no unnecessary data overflow.

 #### Favorites